sammuelyee/docs/tips-and-tricks.md

 UPDATE table_name SET column_name = null WHERE column_name ilike 'Italy'
 {% endhighlight %}

 Replace the SQL request with your table name and enter the null value that you are replacing.
+Additionally, you can search for partial matches without case-sensitivity, for example:

 <div class="code-title">PARTIAL MATCH</div>
 {% highlight sql %}
-SELECT * FROM {table_name} WHERE country_name ilike 'united%'
+SELECT * FROM {table_name} WHERE country_name ilike 'italy%'
 {% endhighlight %}

+- `ilike` allows you to search partial matches without case-sensitivity
+- `like` enforces case sensitivity
-_ilike_ allows you to search partial matches without case-sensitivity.
-Alternatively, _like_ keeps case sensitivity.
-The `%` symbol indicates to stop evaluating string matching after that character.
+- `%` symbol indicates to stop evaluating string matches after that character

 ### Date